mhe/pynrrd/docs/source/background/datatypes.rst

 :Python Datatype: (M,N) :class:`list` of (N,) :class:`numpy.ndarray` of :class:`float`
 :Python Example: [np.array([2.54, 1.3, 0.0]), np.array([3.14, 0.3, 3.3]), None, np.array([0.0, -12.3, -3.3])]

 This datatype is similar to `double matrix`_ except instead of returning a (M,N) :class:`numpy.ndarray`, it returns a list of (N,) :class:`numpy.ndarray`.
-Each row is optional and designated by :code:`none` in the NRRD specification and represented as :obj:`None` in this Python library.
+Each row is optional and designated by :code:`none` in the NRRD specification and represented as :obj:`None` in this library.